 - 14.1 Assistant Directors, Corporate Managers and other Budget Managers will continue to consider the environmental impact of their budgets and take the opportunity to reduce their carbon footprint as opportunities arise. - 14.2 In support of the Council's commitment to be Carbon Neutral by 2030, several initiatives have and are being undertaken from a combination of the Council's own resources and those secured from external sources.
-Some of these are set out below. - 14.3 A solar multi-function carport to generate electricity is being installed at Kingfisher Leisure Centre, Sudbury.
-The CO2 savings are 4.4 times the volume of the Royal Albert Hall and it will generate enough power to supply 24 average homes in Sudbury. - 14.4 The Council's leisure centres have been successfully transferred to certified low carbon tariffs for electricity use.

-- 14.5 We have also installed a new pool water cleaning system at Kingfisher Leisure Centre which is expected to reduce annual CO2 emissions by between 6.4 and 8.6 tonnes per annum and reduce combined gas and electricity consumption by 1.1% 1.5%. - 14.6 £1.4m of funding has been secured from the Government's Public Sector Decarbonisation Fund for carbon-saving measures at council leisure centres and other buildings including solar panels and air source heat pumps.
+Some of these are set out below. - 14.3 A solar multi-function carport to generate electricity is being installed at Stowmarket Leisure Centre.
+The CO2 savings are nearly 9 times the volume of the Royal Albert Hall and it will generate enough power to supply 52 average homes in Stowmarket. - 14.4 The Council's leisure centres have been successfully transferred to certified low carbon tariffs for electricity use. - 14.5 £1.4m of funding has been secured from the Government's Public Sector Decarbonisation Fund for carbon-saving measures at council leisure centres and other buildings including solar panels and air source heat pumps. - 14.6 The new Needham Market Lake visitors centre & café has been designed to complement the surrounding natural environment with several green features including bird boxes, solar panels, sustainable drainage, an air source heat pump, and the use of sustainable building materials.